Mixed moduli in 3d N=4 higher-genus quivers: Introduction

 \paragraph{Main results on single-trace mixed moduli.}

-The aim of the analysis at hand, is the study of exactly marginal deformations of general `good' Lagrangian 3d $\mathcal{N}=4$ theories with focus on the counting of their mixed branch moduli.
-By following a procedure analogous to the one for the case of linear quiver theories, we determine their low-lying BPS spectrum via an index computation.
-Our keystone result is:
+By following a procedure analogous to the one for the case of linear quiver theories, we determine the low-lying BPS spectrum of general good Lagrangian 3d $\mathcal{N}=4$ theories via an index computation.
+Our keystone result, whose precise assumptions are given in \autoref{prop:mixedmoduli}, is:

-which provides a lower bound for the number ($\Nst$) of single-trace mixed moduli in terms of a notion of genus~$g$.
-For quiver gauge theories with nonabelian unitary gauge groups, $g$~denotes the genus of the quiver, namely the number of loops of gauge-nodes in the quiver.
-Our analysis only provides a lower bound for the number of such moduli as the counting of their exact number turns out to be highly non-trivial.
-As explained in \autoref{sec:singletrace}, the moduli of interest fall into two distinct classes: they can be either products of (bottom components of) vector and hypermultiplets, as was found for linear quiver theories, or else monopole operators dressed by chiral operators, the counting of which is particularly tedious as they are subject to F-term relations.
+which provides a lower bound for the number~$\Nst$ of \emph{\underline{s}ingle-\underline{t}race mixed moduli}\footnote{We derive a stronger bound: there are at least $g$ such moduli with weight~$0$ under the Cartan torus of $\Gelec\times\Gmag$.} in terms of a notion of genus~$g$.
+For quiver gauge theories with unitary gauge groups, $g$~simply denotes the genus of the quiver obtained by deleting $U(1)$ gauge group factors, namely it is the number of loops of \emph{nonabelian} gauge-nodes in the quiver.
+On the other hand, abelian theories have $g=0$, and we prove that they do not possess single-trace mixed moduli, so that $\Nst=g=0$ saturates the bound.

-In detail, we find three main results (see \autoref{prop:mixedmoduli}) \begin{itemize} \item abelian theories do not possess single-trace mixed moduli; \item for quiver gauge theories of unitary gauge groups the number of single-trace mixed moduli is bounded from below by the genus~$g$ of the quiver in which one removes all $U(1)$ gauge factors; \item for arbitrary theories, the number of single-trace mixed moduli is also bounded from below by an analogous notion of genus. \end{itemize} In quiver gauge theories of unitary gauge groups $U(n_i)$, $n_i\geq 2$, the single-trace mixed moduli are explicitly found to be of the form:

-where $q_{ji}, \tq_{ij}$ stand for chiral and anti-chiral fields in the bifundamental representation of $U(N_i)\times U(N_j)$, and $\phi$ is the $U(N_j)$ vector multiplet scalar.
-F-term relations imply that $W_{ij}=W_{ji}$ and relate the operators~$W_{ij}$ on different edges on a quiver diagram.
-For instance in a circular quiver all $W_{ij}$ are identified to each other, leading to one single-trace operator, only.
+Apart from the abelian case, and example theories discussed in \autoref{sec:examples}, our analysis only provides a lower bound for the number~$\Nst$ of such moduli, as the counting of their exact number turns out to be rather elaborate due to F-term relations.
+As we determine in \autoref{sec:singletrace}, the moduli of interest involve either a vector multiplet or a monopole operator, dressed by a pair of hypermultiplet components to obtain a gauge-invariant combination.